munificent/game-programming-patterns/book/subclass-sandbox.markdown

 ^code 8

-Shunting provided operations into auxilliary classes like this can do a few things for you:
+Shunting provided operations into auxiliary classes like this can do a few things for you:

  *  *It reduces the number of methods in the base class.* In the example here,